Learn About Neck Pain

 How Our Chiropractors Can Help You with Neck Pain?

-Both Chiropractors, Dr. Matharu and Dr. Skowron at Pillars of Wellness are experienced in neck dysfunction and treatment.
+Our Chiropractors, Maggie Dunlop and Dr. Skowron at Pillars of Wellness are experienced in neck dysfunction and treatment.
 Various techniques are employed depending on the nature of the injury, time since the injury onset, contraindications, symptom reporting and the client’s comfort levels.

 Once the initial assessment is completed, the chiropractor will be able to suggest the best course of action and provide an individualized treatment plan.
 Often treatment sessions are more intensive at the start or therapy and slowly ween down as the client’s symptoms improve.
 A combination of hands-on soft tissue therapy, manipulation and mobilization, stretching, exercises, acupuncture and other modalities are likely to be utilized during the treatment protocol.

-Prevention is always best practises, however it requires consistency and committment!!
+Prevention is always best practises, however it requires consistency and commitment!!
 Below are a few suggestions: